blobtoolkit/blobtoolkit/README.md

-# BlobTools 2.0
+# BlobTools2

 [![MIT License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![Python 3.6](https://img.shields.io/badge/python-3.6-blue.svg)](https://www.python.org/downloads/release/python-360/)
 [![Build Status](https://travis-ci.org/blobtoolkit/blobtools2.svg?branch=master)](https://travis-ci.org/blobtoolkit/blobtools-add)
 [![Coverage Status](https://coveralls.io/repos/github/blobtoolkit/blobtools-add/badge.svg?branch=master)](https://coveralls.io/github/blobtoolkit/blobtools2?branch=master)

-A new implementation of [BlobTools](https://github.com/DRL/blobtools) with support for interactive data exploration via the [BlobToolKit Viewer](https://github.com/blobtoolkit/viewer).
+A new implementation of [BlobTools](https://github.com/DRL/blobtools) with support for interactive data exploration via the [BlobToolKit viewer](https://github.com/blobtoolkit/viewer).

+[!TOC]

 ## About

 Similar to [BlobTools v1](https://github.com/DRL/blobtools), **BlobTools2** is a command line tool designed to aid genome assembly QC and contaminant/cobiont detection and filtering.
 In addition to supporting interactive visualisation, a motivation for this reimplementation was to provide greater flexibility to include new types of information, such as [BUSCO](https://busco.ezlab.org) results and [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) hit distributions.

 **BlobTools2** supports command-line filtering of datasets, assembly files and read files based on values or categories assigned to assembly contigs/scaffolds through the `blobtools filter` command.
-Interactive filters and selections made using the [BlobToolKit Viewer](https://github.com/blobtoolkit/viewer) can be reproduced on the command line and used to generate new, filtered datasets which retain all fields from the original dataset.
+Interactive filters and selections made using the [BlobToolKit viewer](https://github.com/blobtoolkit/viewer) can be reproduced on the command line and used to generate new, filtered datasets which retain all fields from the original dataset.

 **BlobTools2** is built around a file-based data structure, with data for each field contained in a separate `JSON` file within a directory (`BlobDir`) containing a single `meta.json` file with metadata for each field and the dataset as a whole.
 Additional fields can be added to an existing `BlobDir` using the `blobtools add` command, which parses an input to generate one or more additional `JSON` files and updates the dataset metadata.
 Fields are treated as generic datatypes, `Variable` (e.g. gc content, length and coverage), `Category` (e.g. taxonomic assignment based on BLAST hits) alongside `Array` and `MultiArray` datatypes to store information such as start, end, [NCBI](https://www.ncbi.nlm.nih.gov) taxid and bitscore for a set of blast hits to a single sequence.
 Support for new analyses can added to **BlobTools2** by creating a new python module with an appropriate `parse` function

 ## Installing

 These install instructions assume a Unix/Linux system with standard development tools and [Conda](https://conda.io/docs/user-guide/install/index.html) installed.
-The [BlobToolKit Viewer](https://github.com/blobtoolkit/viewer) (which is included as a submodule) also requires `libpng-dev`.
+Installing the [BlobToolKit viewer](https://github.com/blobtoolkit/viewer) as described below also requires `libpng-dev`.

 1. Create and activate a Conda environment
 ```